dfdazac/mpqe/README.md

 ### Instructions

-Clone the repository and run python `-m netquery.bio.train_rgcn` to train an R-GCN query encoder with a sum aggregation function.
+Clone the repository and run python `-m netquery.train` to train MPQE with a sum aggregation function.